giacbrd/SmartPipeline/docs/usage.rst

 The effort for the developer is minimal, but the advantage big.
-We can now execute these pipeline abstractions in parallel, not just stateless methods as we would normally do with multiprocessing.
+We can now execute these pipeline abstractions in parallel, not limited to stateless methods as we would normally do with multiprocessing.
 In general, it is convenient to always override ``on_start`` if attributes we are going to construct require this special treatment, so that the stage will be always compatible with both three ways of run it: sequentially, concurrently on threads or on processes.